dankerizer/donasai/docs/user-story.md

 ### Donatur

 ```
+As a Donatur (Zakat),
+I want to calculate my Zakat Maal/Penghasilan automatically
+So that I know exactly how much I should pay
+Acceptance: Zakat calculator form embedded in campaign [web:25]

+As a Donatur (Qurban),
+I want to choose "Type A" or "Type B" animal packages
+So that I can easily buy Qurban without inputting manual amount
+Acceptance: Radio button selection for packages [web:45]

 As a Donatur,
 I want to see list of active campaigns with progress bar
 So that I can choose which campaign to support